-

 Day #16: Connect Food and Faith-Beliefs-Spirituality

-01 Learn In 1964, as the Reverend Martin Luther King accepted the Nobel Peace Prize he shared the following often quoted words “I have the audacity to believe that people everywhere can have three meals a day for their bodies, education and culture for
+01 Learn In 1964, as the Reverend Martin Luther King, Jr. accepted the Nobel Peace Prize, he shared the following often quoted words “I have the audacity to believe that people everywhere can have three meals a day for their bodies, education and culture for their minds,

 -